Foothills of the Himalayas - A Journey from Amritsar to Shimla

 Day 10 Pragpur to Shimla – 200kms

 Leave Pragpur and drive through the beautiful Kangra Valley to the charming hill station of Shimla, summer capital of the British Raj.
 With its wooden bungalows, gardens of gladioli and hydrangea and stone churches, this quaint town has retained much of its bygone atmosphere.
-Stay three nights at the Oberoi Cecil Hotel or upgrade to the Oberoi Wildflower Hall which is located in the village of Mashobra outside of Shimla.
+Stay three nights at the Clarkes Hotel.
+Alternatively upgrade to the Oberoi Cecil Hotel or the Oberoi Wildflower Hall which is located in the village of Mashobra outside of Shimla.
 (B)

 Day 11 Shimla